Skip to main content

 greeting

-def creates a global binding — a name associated with a value.
+def creates a global binding - a name pointing at a value.

 Learn more: Global and Local Bindings